-Release calls are a percentage of the advance call proportion of the estimated total call for the relevant policy years and are in addition to any uncollected part of the deferred call levied for the relevant policy year.
+Release calls are a percentage of the estimated total call for the relevant policy years (for 2019 and prior policy years the Release Call percentage applies the advance call proportion of the estimated total call and is in addition to any uncollected part of the deferred call levied for the relevant policy year).

 In determining those release calls, and in accordance with Clause 8 of the 2013 International Group Agreement, an actuarial assessment was undertaken of (i) premium risk, (ii) reserve risk, (iii) catastrophe risk, (iv) market risk, (v) counterparty risk and (vi) operational risk.

 Release calls are usually levied in the following circumstances:

 - When a ship is sold and the Managers are concerned about the Member’s ability to pay future deferred calls;

 - At the request of a Member when a ship is sold.
 This is typical when a single-ship Member wishes to wind up its affairs;

 - When a Member withdraws or sells all ships that have been entered in the Association;

 - When part of a fleet is withdrawn by a Member at renewal owing to an adverse claims record.